-J.D. told the jury that after she moved in, Scheidell, who performed work in the building, occasionally stopped by to chat.
+J.D. told the jury that after she moved in, Scheidell, who did handymand work in the building, occasionally stopped by to chat.
 During one of those chats, they agreed to meet for a drink at the Chancery after J.D.’s shift on the night of Friday, May 19, 1995, although both agreed it was not a date.
-At the end of her shift, J.D. was talking to members of a band playing there when Scheidell approached and asked her to come to the bar where he would buy her a drink.
+At the end of her shift, as J.D. was chatting to members of a band playing there, Scheidell approached and asked her to come to the bar where he would buy her a drink.

 J.D. kept talking to the band members for about 15 minutes and then came to the bar.
-She said Scheidell accused her of being sexually involved with the band members and said he was angry because she made him wait.
+She said Scheidell was angry because she had made him wait and accused her of being sexually involved with the band members.
 She refused his offer to buy a drink, and said she was leaving because she had to get up early for work.
-She left after Scheidell insisted he would give her a wake-up call at 5:30 a.m.
+Scheidell insisted he would give her a wake-up call at 5:30 a.m., and she left.